ioos/bio_mobilization_workshop/index.md

 <h2 id="schedule">Schedule</h2>
 __Times are in EDT.__

-Overview recordings of each lesson can be found in [this playlist](https://youtube.com/playlist?list=PLlgUwSvpCFS7zytaWbZ6f4Szm3PnpFj_J).
+The videos created for the Marine Biodiversity Data Mobilization Workshop can be found in [this playlist](https://youtube.com/playlist?list=PLlgUwSvpCFS7zytaWbZ6f4Szm3PnpFj_J).

 {% include custom-schedule.html %}